axelhahn/class-htpasswd/docs/30_Usage/30_Configure_htaccess.md

 ### Ask for login only on external network

-The trick is to use the `RequireAny` keyword.
-In this section you can define a list if "local" ip addresses where no login is required. if the ip address is not in the list the user needs to login.
+The trick is to use the `RequireAny` section.
+In this section you can define a list if "local" ip addresses where no login is required.
+If the ip address is not in the list the user needs to login.

 ```txt
 AuthType Basic